salrashid123/grpc_health_proxy/README.md

 ### Build

-You can either build from source
+You can either build from source or with `bazel`

 ```bash
 go build -o grpc_health_proxy main.go